In Java, the super and super() keywords are used in different contexts and serve different purposes:

 - Used to initialize superclass variables when there is no constructor in the subclass.

-is used to call parent class constructors, typically during the construction of a subclass object.
+In summary, super is used to refer to parent class objects, variables, and methods, while super() is used to call parent class constructors, typically during the construction of a subclass object.

 Comparative Table: this vs super in Java

-keywords in Java are used within constructors to call other constructors in the same class or in the superclass.
+The this and super keywords in Java are used within constructors to call other constructors in the same class or in the superclass.
 Here is a table summarizing their differences:

-Feature | this |
+| Feature | this |

 super |

-Purpose | Calls another constructor within the same class | Calls a constructor in the superclass of the current class |
+| Purpose | Calls another constructor within the same class | Calls a constructor in the superclass of the current class |

-Representation | Represents the current instance of the class | Represents the current instance of the parent class |
+| Representation | Represents the current instance of the class | Represents the current instance of the parent class |

-Accessibility | Accesses methods and fields of the current class | Accesses methods and fields of the parent class |
+| Accessibility | Accesses methods and fields of the current class | Accesses methods and fields of the parent class |

-Static Context | Can be used from a static context (e.g., System.out.println(this.x) ) |
+| Static Context | Can be used from a static context (e.g., System.out.println(this.x)) |

 Cannot be used from a static context (e.g., System.out.println(super.x) will cause a compile-time error) |

-Some examples of this
+Some examples of this and super usage include:

 - Using

-to call another constructor within the same class:
+thisto call another constructor within the same class:

 class MyClass {